Fannon/search-bookmarks-history-and-tabs/README.md

 * https://fusejs.io/ for the fuzzy search algorithm
 * https://github.com/nextapps-de/flexsearch for the excact search algorithm
 * https://github.com/yairEO/tagify for the tag autocomplete widget
+* https://markjs.io/ for highlighting search matches from flexsearch
 * https://www.npmjs.com/package/json5 for the user options parsing
 * https://bulma.io/ for some minimal CSS base styling
 * https://github.com/tabler/tabler-icons for the edit icon